 Research also shows effective anti-inflammatory and analgesic properties of mesquite.

 There are no known side effects if you are healthy and your immune system is OK.
-If you have serious health issues or diseases, you should consult your physician as the some drugs such as blood thinners might counteract with it.
+If you have serious health issues or diseases, you should consult your physician as some drugs such as blood thinners might counteract with it.

 How Can You Use Mesquite Powder